Ryu0118/swift-typed-date/README.md

 Here are some benefits of using TypedDate:

 * **Type Safety**
-<br> Each part of a date is a separate entity, preventing accidental assignment of one part to another.
+<br> TypedDate can specify the required Date components at the type level
 * **Clarity**
-<br> It’s clear what each date represents, even if it’s missing certain parts.
+<br> It is clear up to which component of the date is represented.
 * **Ease of Use**
-<br> Ease of filling, erasing, and modifying date components
+<br> Ease of filling, erasing, and modifying date components, conversion from `Date` to `TypedDate` and from `TypedDate` to `Date`.

 ## Usage
 ### Initialization